 When court action is necessary, Morven is an experienced litigator and has acted for clients in cases including divorce, child welfare issues and cohabitation claims in various Sheriff Courts across Scotland.
 Morven practised in Edinburgh for the first ten years of her career and in that time acted as Edinburgh agent in a number of complex and novel cases in the Court of Session.
 She was also instructed in an application to the European Court of Human Rights.

 Morven was accredited by the Law Society of Scotland as a specialist in Family Law in 2011 and re-accredited in 2016.
 She is a Family Law Association Member and a past committee member and Treasurer.
-She currently sits on the committee of the Glasgow arm of the Collaborative Law organisation, Consenus Collaboration Scotland.
+She is currently Chair of the Glasgow arm of the Collaborative Law organisation, Consensus Collaboration Scotland.

 BTO has its own dedicated Family Law website.
 To visit the site, click here: www.btofamilylaw.co.uk